MarvinJWendt/testza/README.md

 terminalOutput, _ := testza.CaptureStdout(func(w io.Writer) error {fmt.Println("Hello"); return nil})
 testza.AssertEqual(t, terminalOutput, "Hello\n") // -> Pass

-// - Mocking -
+// - Fuzzing -
 // Testing a function that accepts email addresses as a parameter:

-// Testset of many different email addresses emailAddresses := testza.MockStringEmailAddresses()
+// Testset of many different email addresses emailAddresses := testza.FuzzStringEmailAddresses()

-// Run a test for every string in the test set testza.MockStringRunTests(t, emailAddresses, func(t *testing.T, index int, str string) {
+// Run a test for every string in the test set testza.FuzzStringRunTests(t, emailAddresses, func(t *testing.T, index int, str string) {
   user, domain, err := internal.ParseEmailAddress(str) // Use your function
   testza.AssertNoError(t, err) // Assert that your function does not return an error testza.AssertNotZero(t, user) // Assert that the user is returned